jakexcode/Pomodoro-Project/README.md

 #
 # Pomodoro-Project
-- The Pomodoro timer is a tool that can be used to keep track of time spent studying with an adjustible break schedule that can customized to your liking
+* The Pomodoro timer is a tool that can be used to keep track of time spent studying with an adjustible break schedule for optimal studying intervals.

+## SKILLS USED
+* JavaScript
+* React
+* HTML
+* CSS
+* Bootstrap